Podcasts and webinars

 Lex and Lore

-We all know LEX is Latin for law, and LORE represents what’s interesting about the law—the gossip, the intrigue, the debates!
-In this podcast, you'll explore the development of the "new legal system" in New Zealand with Geoff McLay, Barrister, Professor of Law at Victoria University of Wellington and Editor of the New Zealand Law Reports, as he dissects cases and judgments with esteemed colleagues and legal experts.
+In this podcast, you'll explore the development of the new legal system in New Zealand with Geoff McLay.
+Professor McLay is a barrister, Professor of Law at Victoria University of Wellington, and editor of the New Zealand Law Reports.
+He dissects cases and judgments with esteemed colleagues and legal experts.

 LEX & LORE: Legal Lowdown on the Lockdown